Cyogen/API-Implementation/README.md

 6. Start an HTTP server by issuing the following command in the root directory of the project:
     `python -m http.server`

+## Summary

+You may `git clone https://github.com/Cyogen/API-Implementation.git` this project and just run the HTTP simple server, then launch the server.js endpoint.
+Note that Node.js, Python and Express.js all have to be installed, and initialized as explained previously.

 ## Screenshots

 Node.js initialization: